Problem: Content marketing

 Just as businesses and other website owners were being strategic about content

-long before the phrase ‘content strategy’ was coined, we were all marketing with content long before
+long before the phrase ‘content strategy’ was coined, we were all marketing with content long before ‘content marketing’ became the buzzword it is today.

 Intelligence marketing, thought leadership, advertorials, infomercials… all these classic marketing formats

-were developed to meet business goals – sales, conversions, brand engagement – by adopting an
+were developed to meet business goals – sales, conversions, brand engagement – by adopting an essentially editorial approach.
+Content marketing in its many forms adopts the same basic mechanism today.

 Content marketing is about engaging prospects and consumers with informative or entertaining content

-they’ll want to use or consume for its own sake, rather than pushing or interrupting them with direct sales
+they’ll want to use or consume for its own sake, rather than pushing or interrupting them with direct sales or promotional messages.
+That’s not to say, of course, that this isn’t a commercial activity – just that the consumer has changed, and so must the way we market to them.
+FROM INTERRUPTION TO PERSUASION

 Online – where most of us live a lot of the time now – the way we interact with brands changes.